ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 due: 2017-08-15 17:00:00.00-7
 ---

-If you find typos or problems with the lab instructions, please report them on Piazza
+If you find typos or problems with the lab instructions, please report them on Piazza.
+Please note that unit test will be covered on Monday 8/14 so you can leave the unit test part to Monday.
+But you can work on other part of this lab at this time.

 # Overview